opennem/openelectricity-typescript/README.md

     - `network` - Group by network (default)
     - `network_region` - Group by network region

-Further, `getData` supports secondary groupings:
+Further, `getNetworkData` supports secondary groupings:

   1. Secondary groupings (`secondaryGroupings`)
     - `fueltech` - All the core fueltechs
     - `fueltech_group` - Simplified list of fueltechs
     - `renewable` - Group by renewable

 ### Using the DataTable